LemonPi/GACK/README.txt

 ### Running GaCK

-There are two versions of the program: Prototype1 (older) and Prototype2 (newer).
+There are two versions of the program: Prototype1 (older and simpler version, used as baseline to compare the newer Prototype2 against) and Prototype2 (latest version).
 To use:

 ```
 cd prototype1